mdarikrayhan/IDP/README.md

   - Use "MT6761_Android_scatter.txt" and SP Flash Tool v5.1924
   - Switch to Download tab, and choose format all + download to flash the entire phone with this scatter file: "MT6761_Android_scatter.txt" Once flash complete, disconnect the phone.

+#### 5.2.3.
+Unlocking the bootloader on (Android 11)
+- Step 1: After the flash is complete on Android 9, boot the phone and update to Android 11 via OTA.

+- Step 2: Open MTK Client folder and open a CMD window there by typing in cmd in the address bar. then write python mtk_gui and hit enter.

+- Step 3: Connect the phone in BROM mode
+  - Shut down the phone, and after 5 seconds, press and hold both volume up and down keys (without the power button) and connect the phone to your computer via cable while still holding the volume buttons.
+  - The phone will be failed at first try, so disconnect the phone and repeat the procedure again.
+The phone will be detected as MediaTek USB Port (COMx) in Device Manager.

+- Step 4: Read partitions
+  - Click on Read Partitions tab and select the following partitions:
+    - Boot_a
+    - Boot_b
+    - sec1
+    - seccfg
+  - click on Read partitions button in the right side, and choose a location to save these partitions

+- Step 5: Unlock the bootloader
+  -After everything is backed up, go to "Write partitions" tab, and find sec1 and seccfg, click on "set", browse and select the respective unlocked partitions we got in Step 6 of 5.2.2. (you may need to change their extension from .img to .bin for them to show up).
+  - Click on "Write partitions", and done!
+You have unlocked your OEM on Android 11!! and if everything is done correctly, you'll see
+    - Orange state Your device is unlocked and cannot be trusted Your device will boot in 5 seconds...